jaejinchoi/FFP/README.md

 Standard output of a low triangular Jensen-Shannon divergence or distance matrix in PHYLIP format (not .tsv).
 Support a symmetric matrix output using [-s].

-## Limitation
-Generally, longer feature lengths (l-mer) consume more memory and time.
-In fungi proteome study the largest proteome has 35,274 proteins containing 10,866,611 amino acids, this program worked for feature length up to 24 amino acids.